Holiday homes, villas and chateaux in the Cote d'Azur

 £££-££££ | see holiday villas on offer near Vence

-In the hinterland of Nice you’ll find the wonderful, natural haven of peace and quiet around the picture-perfect village of Vence.
-Holiday homes and villas are cheaper compared to the coast, offering an ideal getaway for people who are looking for some quality time spent with family and loved ones while still being only a short drive away from the beaches.
+In the hinterland of Nice, you’ll find the wonderful and natural haven of peace and quiet around the picture-perfect village of Vence.
+Holiday homes and villas are cheaper compared to the coast, offering an ideal getaway for people who are looking for some quality time spent with family and loved ones, while still being only a short drive away from the beaches.
 Neighbouring medieval villages such as St-Paul-de-Vence and Tourrettes-sur-Loup offer great hideaways for more upmarket rentals and luxury retreats.

 Antibes & surroundings